27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 17. Actun Tunichil Muknal – ATM Cave

-If you’re looking for a crazy adventure, then spelunking in the underworld – AKA the Actun Tunichil Muknal Cave (ATM Cave) in Belize is definitely for you.
+If you’re looking for adventure, spelunking in the underworld – AKA the Actun Tunichil Muknal Cave (ATM Cave) – in Belize is for you.
 This cave is a living museum and Maya archaeological site, guarding many ancient artifacts (and even skeletons!) that have been calcified into the earth.

-You’ll need to take a guided tour to the ATM Cave, where you’ll learn about the ancient Maya rituals and ceremonies performed there, including bloodletting offerings, food offerings, and human sacrifices.
+On this guided ATM Cave tour, you’ll learn about the rituals and ceremonies the ancient Maya performed there, including bloodletting offerings, food offerings, and human sacrifices.
 Archaeologists have discovered 15 human remains within the cave, five of which are still visible.

 The journey to get to the cave is also half the fun!
 You’ll have to hike, swim, crawl, climb up and over boulders, and really push yourself.
 Once you reach the cave, you’ll be rewarded with stunning rock formations and a feeling of awe at the history that’s hidden beneath the ground!